 Here’s why most WordPress sites get hacked, according to the data that we have…

 One of the things people love about WordPress is the dizzying array of available plugins and themes.
-As of writing this, there are over 56,000 on the WordPress repository, and thousands of additional premium ones scattered across the web.
+As of this writing, there are about 60,000 in the WordPress repository and thousands of additional premium ones scattered across the web.

 While all those options are great for extending your site, each extension is a new potential gateway for a malicious actor.
 And while most WordPress developers do a good job of following code standards and patching any updates as they become known, there are still a few potential issues: